zerothphase/ai4sea_cv_challenge/README.md

 > If you already have a conda environment named `ai4sea`, edit the name in the first line of the `environment.yml`.

 # Usage
+Make sure you have activated the conda environment and switch your working directory to this repository.
 ## 1. Testing models
-I have included two models in `exported_models` folder:
+I have included two models in `exported_models` folder for evaluation, which were trained using `train.py` script:
 - `best_efficientnet-b0.pkl` (Test accuracy: 92.70%)
 - `best_resnet-50.pkl` (Test accuracy: 92.79%)

-Use `test.py` script to evaluate the accuracy on test set.
+Use `test.py` script with the command below to evaluate the accuracy of the models on test set.
-To test the model, type the name of the model after `-m` option.

 Basic usage:
 ```